 Step 2.
 Installing OpenVPN on Debian 9.

-First, download OpenVPN road warrior installer for Debian:
+First, download the OpenVPN road warrior installer for Debian:

 wget https://git.io/vpn -O openvpn-install.sh